JackieBinya/jacqueline-binya-website/content/posts/javascript/closures-scope-and-all-the-good-stuff-about-js.md

 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1600108316/js-closures-tut/functional_scope_wflflh.png" alt="Functional scope examples">

-4. Lexical Scope: given a scenario where we have a group of nested function, lexical scope means that the inner functions have access to the variables and/or resources of the outer function even after the outer function is returned.
+4. Lexical Scope: given a scenario where we have a group of nested functions, lexical scope means that the inner functions have access to the variables and/or resources of the outer function even after the outer function is returned.

 <img src="https://res.cloudinary.com/di70zcupa/image/upload/v1600118955/js-closures-tut/lexical_scope_c8rcm4.png" alt="Lexical scope example">